 I have a set of Encyclopedia Britannica 1768 that is in its own little bookcase.
 How much is it worth?
 On the top of the bookcase is a much larger book that fits into its own notch.

 If you have an actual 1768 set, it may be valuable and you can get a value estimate at an auction house.
 However, the 1768 set was reprinted in 1971 and was designed to look as the authentic original, stains and all.
-If you have the 1971 print, it is worthless.

 My husband auctions part time. sadly, most books are not worth much, and often get thrown away at the end of auctions due to no one bidding on them, or if they get added into another lot, the purchaser throws them away rather than haul them home.

 You may find that the large book in the back is more valuable.
 It has amazing Mylar like pages showing parts of the human body.
+As I remember, it was more of a reference book that did not get outdated as the regular volumes.

 Meredith, the front cover date of 1768 is the date of publishing, which doesn't mean you have a First Edition set.
 I suggest you open the books and take a look inside, I am sure you will discover that what you actually have here is a later Edition.

 I doubt that this is a 1768 set.
 The "1768" in the seal on the cover shown refers to the first edition, and I think in this case that's all it is--an anniversary reference.
+I had a facsimile set of the first edition and it was three or four volumes.

 Sorry, these are NOT from 1768.
 That is just the date of the first edition and the seal on the front of all EB from whatever year includes that date.
 You have to look inside on the first few pages to see when it was actually published and printed.

 Your books look like they are in excellent shape.
 Unfortunately, they don't have much of a resale value.
 People are only interested in paying for books that are 100+ years old.
 The older the book the more valuable it is.
+Basically, all you can do is offer these on Craig's list to someone in your area.

 Actually, you have a very decent set and you may be able to sell your set for $100-$300 but the downside is that it may not sell for many months.